Myanmar profile - Media

-Under reforms introduced since 2011 by a new government, Myanmar, also known as Burma, has unblocked international news websites, exiled Burmese news websites and YouTube.
+Under reforms introduced since 2011 by a new government, Myanmar has unblocked international news websites, emigre news websites and YouTube.
 In 2012, it lifted pre-publication censorship for the press and allowed privately-owned daily newspapers to publish.

 Around 48 per cent of households own a TV set.
 Foreign radio is a key source of information.
 Outlets include the BBC, Voice of America, US-backed Radio Free Asia and Norway-based online station Democratic Voice of Burma.

 There were 625,000 internet users by 2014 (InternetLiveStats.com).
 The main limitations to access are bandwidth and the cost of connections, says Freedom House.
 Mobiles are a key means of access.

 - Kyehmon - (The Mirror), state-run daily

 - Myanmar Alin - organ of State Peace and Development Council (SPDC)

 - New Light of Myanmar - English-language organ of SPDC

 - 7 Day Daily - privately-owned